bhavyaEE/RISCV-CPU/README_Bhavya.md

 -	Testing each change/instruction in a modular format by creating a dummy set of instructions then expanding to a larger test case and testing with the final machine code.

--	My approach and mindset towards solving a problem was also enhanced by continuing to probe deeper whilst debugging, looking at every signal, going back and understanding what each value should be vs what it actually is and then digging deeper again to figure out why that is happening to reach the solution.
+-	My approach and mindset towards solving a problem was also enhanced by continuing to probe deeper whilst debugging, looking at every signal, going back and understanding what each value should be vs what it actually is and then digging deeper again to figure out why that is happening to reach the solution; as opposed to changing around a few signals in a trial and error method.

 **What I would've done differently:**